Aviemore Dam: Hydroelectric facilities

-The dam's hydroelectric generation facilities consist of 4 francis turbines each of 55 MW, with a total capacity of 220 MW total), with the generators being 4 x 11 kV.
+The dam's hydroelectric generation facilities consist of 4 Francis turbines each of 55 MW, with a total capacity of 220 MW total), with the generators being 4 x 11 kV.
 The facility produces approximately 942 GWh of electricity per year.
 The net hydraulic head is 37 m, with the penstocks (water pipes leading to the turbines) being the largest diameter in New Zealand at the time of construction, at 7 m diameter each.

 Seismic enhancement

 In the mid 2000's (decade), work was undertaken to enhance the dam and its appurtenant structures against the effects of earthquake loads, and to reduce the risk of overtopping resulting from earthquake-induced seiche waves in Lake Aviemore, in the event of rupture of the Waitangi Fault.

 At the time of construction the Waitangi fault had been considered inactive, but investigations in the early 2000's found the fault to be active (but with low probability of movement).
-The analysis and safety evaluation of the dam, and design of enhancements was led by URS Consultants, who received an ACENZ Innovate NZ Silver Award for their safety evaluation & upgrade.
+The analysis and safety evaluation of the dam, and design of enhancements was led by URS Consultants, who received an ACENZ Innovate NZ Silver Award for their safety evaluation and upgrade.